A30 road: 21st century

-Future proposals

 Carland Cross to Chiverton Cross

-Dualling of the stretch between Carland Cross and Chiverton Cross would establish a continuous dual carriageway from Exeter right through to Camborne.
+Dualling of the stretch between Carland Cross and Chiverton Cross established a continuous dual carriageway from Exeter right through to Camborne.
 Although this was shelved in 2006 as it was not considered a regional priority, it was included within the government's Road Investment Strategy in 2014.
 The preferred route was announced in July 2017, and on 6 February 2020, the Secretary of State for Transport approved Highways England's application for a Development Consent Order for the scheme to be constructed.
-Work began in March 2020 with anticipated completion in 2023 for an estimated cost of £330 million, with a total of £20 million being provided by the European Regional Development Fund.
+Work began in March 2020 with an estimated cost of £330 million, a total of £20 million being provided by the European Regional Development Fund.
 The scheme is included as a case study in the Department for Transport's document Road Investment Strategy 2: 2020–2025.
-The current route of the road passes near a World Heritage Site, a Registered Park and Gardens and a number of Sites of Special Scientific Interest.
-The proposed scheme includes a 20-metre-wide 'green bridge' over the new road to promote connectivity and biodiversity.
+The route of the road passes near a World Heritage Site, a Registered Park and Gardens and a number of Sites of Special Scientific Interest.
+The scheme included a 20-metre-wide 'green bridge' over the new road to promote connectivity and biodiversity.
+The road opened in 2024, 49 years after the nearby Camborne-Redruth bypass section, which had opened in 1975.

 Cultural references

 John Betjeman referred to the A30 in his poem "Meditation on the A30".
 Arthur Boyt, focus of BBC documentary The Man Who Eats Badgers, described the A30 near Bodmin Moor as a good road for finding roadkill.

 In Monty Python's Flying Circus, episode 34: The Cycling Tour, Mr Pither laments "As I lay down to the sound of the Russian gentlemen practising their shooting, I realised I was in a bit of a pickle.
 My heart sank as I realised I should never see the Okehampton by-pass again...", just before his impending execution in Russia.

-Musician, educator and YouTube personality Rick Beato, interviewing Brian May of the band Queen in 2021, asked him (about the band), "How often would you tune?" to which May replied, "Not often enough, some people would say.
+Rick Beato, interviewing Brian May of the band Queen in 2021, asked him (about the band), "How often would you tune?" to which May replied, "Not often enough, some people would say.
 We used to say we tuned to the A30."